The problem of Bahram Chobin 590 - 591

 War with Byzantium (604)

 In 602, the emperor Maurice, unpopular in parts of his empire because of his persecution of Miaphysite (non-Chalcedon) Christians, faced a revolt, led by Phocas, an army officer.
 Maurice fled from Constantinople, but Phocas captured him and murdered him along with his sons.
-Edessa refused to accept Phocas as emperor.
+The city of Edessa refused to accept Phocas as emperor.
 Phocas sent an army to bring it into line, and Khusrau had a perfect excuse to send a force to avenge the murder of his old friend Maurice.
 Khusrau II defeated the Byzantine siege force, and proclaimed one Theodosius (supposedly one of Maurice's sons who'd escaped the massacre) as emperor.
 After success at Edessa, he moved on to Dara - and soon realised that the Byzantine empire was at his mercy.
 He re-took the part of Armenia he'd had to concede to the Byzantines, then pushed on into Cappadocia and down into Syria.
 Meanwhile anti-Phocas rebels, led by Heraclius, seized North Africa and Egypt, and in 610 took Constantinople and executed Phocas.
 Heraclius became the new emperor.

 Success on the eastern frontier